1616 Japanese expedition to Taiwan

-The Japanese invasion of Taiwan (1616) was a failed attempt by the Tokugawa shogunate to secure a base on Taiwan in 1616 following an exploratory mission in 1609.
+The 1616 Japanese expedition of Taiwan was a failed attempt by the Tokugawa shogunate to secure a base on Taiwan in 1616 following an exploratory mission in 1609.
 The expedition of 13 ships and 4,000 soldiers ended in failure when a storm dispersed their ships and only a single ship made it to Taiwan.
 The crew of the one ship that made it to Taiwan was ambushed in a creek and committed suicide.
 The rest of the fleet plundered China's coastline before heading back to Japan.
 There are no surviving Japanese accounts of this expedition and the only information on it comes from European and Chinese sources.

 European account

 Japanese magistrate of Nagasaki Murayama Tōan launched the invasion against Taiwan.
 The objective was to establish a base for the direct supply of Chinese silk, instead of having to supply from Macao or Manila.

 On 15 May 1616 they left Nagasaki.
 Murayama's fleet of 13 ships and 4,000 warriors, under the command of one of his sons.
 However a typhoon dispersed the invasion force and only one ship managed to reach the island, but it was repelled by local forces.
 This failure put an early end to the invasion effort.
 The one ship in Taiwan was ambushed in a river, and all her crew committed suicide to avoid capture by indigenous Taiwanese tribespeople.

 Several Japanese ships diverted themselves to plunder the Ming Chinese coast.
 Some Japanese ships reached the coasts of Vietnam and did not return to Nagasaki until July 1617.
 They claimed to have killed over 1,200 Chinese people.